pruthvi247/developer_quest/notes/shortcuts/mac_shortcuts.md

 Send screen shot with out saving : ctrl + command + shift + 4

+Toggle use keyboard shortcuts to zoom under settings> accessibility> zoom and press `cmd+option+8` to zoom where cursor is if you select picture in picture option , zoom will be where ever to move cursor

 First, select the keyword, then press - command+E First, select the keyword, then press - ⌘ + G